thoughtbot/gitsh/lib/gitsh/tab_completion/README.md

 The basis of gitsh's tab completion system is a slightly extended Non-deterministic Finite Automaton (NFA).

+The NFA's state graph is loaded from a configuration file that uses a Domain-Specific Language (DSL) similar to regular expressions.

 Completing variable names doesn't use the NFA, but all other types of completion do.